 Choad: A penis that is wider than it is long.

 Circumcision: The surgical removal of the foreskin from the head of the penis.
-The procedure is done for religious, cultural or cosmetic reasons.
+The procedure is done for religious, cultural, or aesthetic reasons.

-Cisgender: A term that describes a person whose gender identity matches their biological sex.
+Cisgender: A word that describes a person whose gender identity matches their assigned biological sex.